MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-zendesk.md

     ![Get started with your new app](media/service-tutorial-connect-to-github/power-bi-github-app-tutorial-connect-data.png)

 4. Provide the URL associated with your account.
-This will be in the form **https://company.zendesk.com**, see details on [finding these parameters](#FindingParams) below.
+The URL has the form **https://company.zendesk.com**.
+See details on [finding these parameters](#FindingParams) below.

    ![](media/service-connect-to-zendesk/pbi_zendeskconnect.png)